A unified variational framework for the inverse Kohn-Sham problem: Variational Formulations of Inverse Kohn--Sham Theory

 The resulting control gradient is obtained by variation with respect to the potential.
 Formally, it has the schematic structure

 up to the precise pairing convention and weak-form normalization being used.
 Thus the inversion may be attacked by gradient-based optimization in the control variable, with derivative information supplied by state--adjoint pairs.
+Under linearization of the density map, the corresponding reduced stationarity condition has the normal-equation form $\chi_\mathrm{s}^*K(\rho[v]-\rho_\mathrm{tar})=0$.
+This is why the metric used in the density-tracking term and the response properties of the KS map directly control the conditioning of the PDE-constrained formulation.

 At the same time, the weakness of the explicit state-constraint paradigm is equally clear.
 The projected adjoint equations involve shifted KS operators whose inverses are controlled by spectral gaps.
 In well-gapped systems, the reduced operator behaves stably and the adjoint equations provide a reliable route to accurate gradients.
 In weak-gap, nearly degenerate, or metallic regimes, however, the same projected operators become poorly conditioned or nearly singular.
-The resulting loss of robustness is therefore not accidental; it reflects the spectral structure of the underlying linearized inverse problem itself \cite{JensenWasserman2018,ShiWasserman2021, ErhardTrushinGorling2022,Gould2023}.
+The resulting loss of robustness is therefore not accidental; it reflects the spectral structure of the underlying linearized inverse problem itself \cite{JensenWasserman2018,ShiWasserman2021,ErhardTrushinGorling2022,Gould2023}.

+Thus the PDE-constrained formulation is most naturally understood at the broader structural level, where the KS state equations are retained explicitly rather than absorbed into a \(T_\mathrm{s}\)-centered reduced formulation.

-\textit{Structural conclusion.} PDE-constrained inversion is the explicit state-constraint realization of the same inverse Kohn--Sham problem at the orbital level.
+\textit{Structural conclusion.} PDE-constrained inversion constitutes the explicit state-constraint realization of the inverse Kohn--Sham problem at the orbital level.

 Response-based and stabilized inversion schemes can often be interpreted as algorithmic realizations, regularized variants, or iterative solvers associated with the same underlying structural classes identified here, rather than as fundamentally separate variational or optimization-theoretic classes.